-- Fourteen local authorities reported that their foster care allowances were below the NMA for at least one age group across England.
-Of these, two were in London, four were in the South East and ten were in the area of the rest of England. - One local authority reported that they do not separate their fees and allowances. - Two of these are reviewing their allowances or planning to do so before the end of the 2021-22 financial year.
+• Eight local authorities reported that their foster care allowances were below the NMA for at least one age group across England.
+Of these, two were in London, three were in the South East and three were in the area of the Rest of England.